No Christmas cookie tray would be complete without Thumbprint Jam Cookies.

 These cookies are actually very simple to make!

-Once the dough is ready, refrigerate for 30 minutes.
-Keeping the dough chilled helps you roll and form the Thumbprint Jam Cookies.
+Once the dough is mixed, cover the bowl and refrigerate for 30 minutes.
+Keeping the dough chilled helps you roll and form the Thumbprint Jam Cookies later.

-Although, if you are in a hurry, you can skip this step.
+Although, if you are in an absolute hurry, you can skip this step.
 However, the cookies may be harder to form if you do it right away.

 When you are ready to make your cookies, use a medium cookie scoop and portion out the dough into individual sections.
-Then roll the dough in the palm of your hands until you form a ball.
+Then roll the dough in the palm of your hands until it is formed in a ball shape.

 Then place the cookie dough balls on the baking sheet, at least 1 inch apart.
-Then use a 1/2 teaspoon round measuring spoon, press down in the center of each ball to form an indention.
+Then use a 1/2 teaspoon, round measuring spoon to press down the center of each ball to form an indention.
 This is where the jam will eventually sit.

 Bake The Cookies and Add The Jam